 This approach is fine, but it is far from optimal.
 Especially when your firm becomes more skilled in forecasting sales, managing growth, and selling retainer-based work.
 You can better predict your financial health six or even 12 months in advance, which means you also can predict hiring needs.

-- Better understand the roles of employees and how their goals are aligned.
+- Understanding the roles of employees & their goals alignment

 Designing an organizational structure is no easy task.
 You can take a functional approach, where you organize people based on their job duties.
 You can also organize your staff around programs or initiatives.
 Most likely, you will create a document that is evolving and a combination of different models.
 In the end, it should work for you and your staff, and it should prompt you to consider on a regular basis how you want to grow and how you will grow your staff.